Skip to content

 A rule of thumb is the Pareto principle, also known as the 80/20 rule.
 In this case, it means that 80% of test cases will be automated, reducing manual efforts and the risk of errors during regression testing.
 The remaining 20% can be automated after determining whether the rest of the tests require automation or not.

-Automated Testing Approach
+How to Approach Automated Testing

 The Automated Testing Approach is the foundation for building a framework by selecting test cases that are robust and maintainable.
 In this stage, the team selects which type of framework needs to be implemented as it requires the same way of implementation as that of software development.
 While deciding, there are three areas to consider, processes, technology, and roles.

-Automated Testing Environment
+Setting Up Your Testing Environment

 This stage is key in automation strategy as this is where the actual Application Under Test comes into the picture.
 Although the test environment development is unpredictable due to various reasons, a stable testing environment is essential for successful test automation to increase ROI.